krishnanlab/teaching/2021-spring_compbio/course-activities-grading.md

     7. References:
         * List the papers that you read for this project.
 Make sure you cite each one of them in the text.

-To the end of this report, attach your project Glossary (what you were compiling throughout this semester; not included in the 10-page limit).
+To the end of this report (not included in the 10-page limit), attach your project Glossary (what you were compiling throughout this semester) as additional pages.

 #### 10. Final project poster presentations | Thr, Apr 29, 12:45 – 2:45p